 Here at Fungi Freights we're all about community growth, achievement and well-being.
 In our ever changing surroundings our goal is to provide vitality, vigor and consistency through the study of Mycology.
 By offering education on sustainable mushroom growing the community gains the necessary skills for food security and sustainability.

 Fungi & Community

-Fungi Freights offers an array of educational workshops and events revolved around mushrooms and sustainability.
+Fungi Freights offers an array of educational workshops and events revolved around the use of mushrooms and other fungi.

 Fungi & Environment

 Fungi play a vital role in our environment, holding special relationships within the soil web.
-A big part of Fungi Freights is recognizing this concept and displaying its benefits.
 By studying Mycoremediation, the practice of using specific fungal strains to re-mediate contaminated or polluted soils, we can help bring "dead" soils back to life.

-Our Fungi Freight laboratory concentrates on culturing the finest mushroom species for medicinal, remedial and research purposes.
+Our laboratory concentrates on culturing the finest mushroom species for medicinal, remedial and research purposes.

 The Fungi Studio dives into the creative realm of mushrooms and their bizarre nature.
-From fungal dyes to mycomaterials, we explore the role fungi play in creating sustainable, natural materials!
+From fungal dyes to mycomaterials, we explore the role fungi play in creating natural and sustainable materials!

 Tess Burzynski is the founder, head educator and cultivator at Fungi Freights Urban Lab and Environmental Studio.
 A Science degree graduate from Wayne State University, she works as an Environmental Scientist and continues doing research with Mycoremediation in the city of Detroit.